Egg Substitutes for Baking

 Use like flax seeds.
 White chia seeds are best for baked goods with a light color.

-Purée in a blender until completely smooth.
-Add other wet ingredients and blend again before mixing with dry ingredients.
+Puree tofu in a blender until completely smooth.
+Add other wet ingredients and blend again before mixing with the dry ingredients.
 Baked goods will be moist and dense, without any tofu flavor.
-Tofu is a good egg substitute for cakes, particularly in dense cakes, cupcakes, quickbreads, brownies, and some cookies.
+Tofu is a good egg substitute for cakes, particularly in dense cakes, cupcakes, quick breads, brownies, and some cookies.
 Tofu can even be used as an egg substitute in quiche.

 Aquafaba: 3 tablespoons per egg, whipped

 Aquafaba is the liquid you can drain off from canned chickpeas, and it makes a splendid egg substitute.
-Read more about how to use aquafaba.
-Best as an egg substitute for cookies, cakes, and quick breads; whip it as an egg white substitute for meringues.
+This works best as an egg substitute for cookies, cakes, and quick breads; whip it as an egg white substitute for meringues.

-Increase liquid in the recipe by ¼ cup.
-Adds egg's yellow color to batters.
-Many say it tastes terrible before cooking but greatly improves afterwards.
+Increase the liquid in the recipe by 1/4 cup.
+This method adds egg's yellow color to batters.
+Many say it tastes terrible before cooking but greatly improves afterward.
+You can even try making an egg-free omelet this way.

-Soy Flour: 1 tablespoon + 2 tablespoons water
+Soy Flour: 1 tablespoon flour + 2 tablespoons water

 A good choice for an egg substitute in the dairy category.
 It's a liquid, so it binds; it's high in protein, so it lifts and sets; there's enough fat to make things taste good.
 Best in brownies, muffins, quick breads, pancakes, and waffles.